Shotgun Shells for Target Practice: The Best of 2024

 Parting Shots

 Choosing the best shotgun shells for target practice can have a huge impact on how your day at the range goes.
-Whether you’re there to just blast some soda cans, are running a 3Gun match, or demolishing some sporting clays, good ammo can make all the difference.
+Whether you’re there to blast some soda cans, run a 3-Gun match, or demolish some sporting clays, good ammo can make all the difference.

 If you’re just looking for a general-purpose choice, our overall pick is Winchester AA #7 ½ birdshot because of its reliability, affordability, and great patterning.
 That said, there are quite a few other great options out there depending on your needs, so be sure to check out all the options we’ve gone over today to find what works best in your gun.